IdentityManager/IdentityManager2/README.md

 IdentityManager2 is a development tool and is not designed to be used in production.
 For production identity management see [AdminUI](https://www.identityserver.com/products).

+For example usage see "[Getting Started with IdentityManager2](https://www.scottbrady91.com/ASPNET-Identity/Getting-Started-with-IdentityManager2)"

 Developed and maintained by [Rock Solid Knowledge](https://www.identityserver.com).